google/loaner/docs/setup_guide.md

         requires that you [create an OAuth2 Client ID within your App Engine Project](https://cloud.google.com/endpoints/docs/frameworks/python/creating-client-ids#Creating_OAuth_20_client_IDs).
         When prompted, make sure to select **Web App**.
-For the Authorized Javascript Origins URL, your App Engine project URL will be your GCP project ID followed by appspot.com.
+For the Authorized JavaScript Origins URL, your App Engine project URL will be your GCP project ID followed by appspot.com.
 For example, if your GCP project ID is "example-123456" then the default URL will be https://example-123456.appspot.com.
 You can also [configure App Engine